iceland

 Gullfoss Water fall on the Golden Circle Tour

-The drive to each location is about an hour or so in between, but the stories the guides tell and the mystical landscapes of the country side make the time fly by and you really will feel like you are on a completely different planet.
-Also yes the buses have wifi!
+The drive to each location is about an hour or so in between, but the stories the guides tell and the mystical landscapes of the countryside make the time fly by and you really will feel like you are on a completely different planet.
+Also, yes, the buses have wifi!

 Peninsula Tour Behind the Waterfall